komalniazzi/komalniazzi/README.md

  🎀 **About Me**

-🔹 **I code for change—transforming ideas into tools that solve real-world problems.**
+🔹 **I code for change transforming ideas into tools that solve real-world problems.**
 🔹 **Debugging by day, advocating for awareness by night.**
-🔹 *"I blend creativity with code to build solutions that matter."*

  💎 **What I Offer**
 ✅ **Full-Stack Development** (MERN, PHP, Laravel)